influxdata/docs-v2/content/influxdb/cloud-dedicated/api-compatibility/v2/_index.md

 {{% cloud-name %}} provides the following protocols for executing a query:

 - [Flight+gRPC](https://arrow.apache.org/docs/format/Flight.html) request that contains an SQL or InfluxQL query.
+  To learn how to query {{% cloud-name %}} using Flight and SQL, see the [Get started](/influxdb/cloud-dedicated/get-started/) tutorial.
 - InfluxDB v1 API `/query` request that contains an InfluxQL query.

 {{% note %}}